 Lock in a top rate before you go

 Prepaid travel cards, also known as currency cards, allow you to load them before you go abroad then just use them as you would a debit card to spend or withdraw cash as you wish.
 And because they're pre-loaded, it allows you to keep tight control of your spending.
-Some also allow you to lock in a rate in advance.
+Most also allow you to lock in a rate in advance.

 Cheap Airport Lounge Access

 You don't have to fly first or business for lounge access

 Holidays are great – airports can be anything but.
 Rather than put up with the chaos, you could try free or cheap airport lounges – hospitality areas where you can put your feet up and enjoy a coffee or food before you jet off.

 Ditch and give up to 5 times more

 Getting a charity credit card might sound like a great way to 'give a little' while spending, but in fact it's one of the worst ways to give to charity.
 We show you how you can give up to five times more – simply by using another type of credit card.

 Mastercard vs Visa vs Amex